gsemet/raspberrypi3_dht22_to_domoticz/README.rst

     */5 * * * * /path/to/run.sh

-Note: HTTP password can be put in ~/.domotpwd file instead of hardcoded in the script
+Note: HTTP password can be put in ~/.domotpwd file instead of hardcoded in the script, with the following format:

+    username
+    password